 The Yume no Chōtokkyū – or the ‘Super Dream Express’ was on the way!
 The two prototype units were being built and these would soon be found on the test track at Kamomiya, near Odawara.
 Its prototypes were soon under construction.
 Unit A was numbered 1001-002 and built by Automobile Manufacturing and Nippon Sharyo.
 The other prototype train, Unit B, was built by Hitachi, Kawasaki & Kinki and 1003-006.
 They had almost the same exact body design with just small variations. it shows that by late 1962 the look of the new trains had already been concluded.
 However the equipment varied somewhat on these units.

-One must remember the dictates of the loan given by the World Bank was that the Shinkansen was not to be used for experimentation, which is probably why no great variation in overall train design was used or any substantial changes made to their design.
 Testing was of course allowed and having two different units enabled the railway engineers to see which of the components performed better – such as the types of high speed bogies, the motors, suspension and so on.
 In due course very minor cosmetic changes were made to the trains’ design – especially around the front fairings.
 These were to better protect the train from any possible obstructions also to clear snow from the rails themselves.

 A view of one of the new prototype trains under construction – the bodywork having been smoothed out a little more compared to earlier pictures of it being assembled in the factory!
 Source: Twitter